-Fund manager commentary for the month ended 31 December 2011
+Fund manager quarterly commentary as at 31 December 2011

 Globally, the big picture has been tough to ignore as of late.
 Whether it is Europe's sovereign debt crisis, political gridlock in Japan, or government intervention in the US, there is plenty to worry about.
 This has made markets volatile and highly correlated - but does it make stock picking harder?